annebeaubien/annebeaubien.github.io/Content/recipes/watermelon_gazpacho.md

 tags: Dairy Free, Gluten Free, Vegan, Vegetarian
 description: A summer soup that is perfect for when it’s so hot out you can’t imagine eating anything.
 ---
 I have only had watermelon gazpacho once before in a restaurant and at the time I distinctly remember thinking it tasted just like eating a bowl of salsa.
 Don’t get me wrong, I love salsa...but I didn’t really want to eat it like soup.
 Even though it was listed on the menu as WATERMELON gazpacho I had a really hard time identifying any watermelon flavor!
 I was inspired by the concept of watermelon gazpacho but underwhelmed by the result.
 So I did what I always do...I came home and tried to make a better version.
-After scouring the internet for recipes I was disappointed that all the ones I found were either full of olive oil (unnecessary calories and fat),  had honey or sugar added (isn’t watermelon sweet enough on its own?), looked disgusting (watermelon gazpacho should not be brown), or had a horrifying mix of flavors like basil, cloves, anise and bay leaves (...what?).
+After scouring the internet for recipes I was disappointed that all the ones I found had honey or sugar added (isn’t watermelon sweet enough on its own?).
+Many of them looked unappetizing (watermelon gazpacho should not be brown).
 So I took the best parts from many of those other recipes and came up with this: a simple, low-calorie soup that is full of fresh, seasonal produce and even looks appetizing!
-Plus you won’t even want to dip your tortilla chips in it!
+Plus you won’t want to dip your tortilla chips in it!

 **Makes:** 12 cups